 As a result, even if you have a relatively small dog, like a terrier, it’s worth bringing a larger tent on your camping trips than you’d normally need.
 That’s because your dog will certainly end up taking over your tent while they snooze, leaving you with just a small sliver of floor space to curl up in at night.

-So, you may want to consider “sizing up” your tent.
+So, you may want to consider “sizing up” your tent or you can also check out other sleeping options for your dog.
 For example, if you’re camping with your friend and your dog, you may want to think about bringing a 4 person tent instead of a 2 person tent.
 Dogs have an uncanny ability to take up way more space than they need, so the larger your tent, the more comfortable you’ll be at night.

 8. Avoid Leaving Your Pup Alone In Camp